 If your shower has multiple shampoo bottles, conditioners, sponges soaps and other products – clean it up.

-Barrier free shower stalls are the best for anyone aging in place.
+Barrier free shower stalls are a good idea for anyone aging in place.

-The walk in shower eliminates any threshold making it much more senior friendly and safe.
+The shower design of these zero-threshold walk-in models eliminate any threshold making it much more senior friendly and safe.

 This gave her water flow time to get to the warmer temperature that she needed without her having to sit under the cold water flow waiting for it to heat up.